Beauty

 How often should I use retinol?

-It all depends on your skin type and the objective.
-For example, on acne-prone and sensitive skin, you don't need a high concentration and not on a long term basis, because retinol will refine the epidermis.
-With the result that you imagine...
+It all depends on your skin type and objective.
+For example, on acne-prone and sensitive skin, you don't need a high concentration, and not over the long term, as retinol will refine the epidermis.
+With the result you can imagine...

 Of course, for higher doses, it's best to seek the advice of a dermatologist - especially as some creams are only available on prescription.
 For milder forms, Kat Burki recommends "start with three nights a week and test your reaction before going any further.
 With a reasonable dosage and good tolerance, retinol can be used up to once a day.. "